AnyFetch/gmail-provider.anyfetch.com/README.md

-# Google Contact Cluestr Provider
+# GMail Cluestr Provider
 > Visit http://cluestr.com for details about Cluestr.

-Cluestr provider for contacts stored in Google Contacts.
+Cluestr provider for mails stored in Gmail

 # How to install?
 Vagrant up everything (`vagrant up`, `vagrant ssh`).